-In order to buy, redeem or exchange shares at that day's price, you must place your order with a Fund or its agent before the New York Stock Exchange ("NYSE") closes (normally, 4 p.m.
+In order to buy, redeem or exchange shares at that day's price, you must place your order with a Fund or its agent by the time the New York Stock Exchange ("NYSE") closes (normally, 4 p.m.
 Eastern time).
-If the NYSE closes early, you must place your order prior to the actual closing time.
-Orders received by financial intermediaries prior to the close of trading on the NYSE will be confirmed at the offering price computed as of the close of the trading on the NYSE.
-It is the responsibility of the financial intermediary to ensure that all orders are transmitted in a timely manner to the Fund.
-Otherwise, you will receive the next business day's price.
+If the NYSE closes early, you must place your order by the actual closing time.
+Any such orders for purchases of a Fund's shares must be received in good order.
+A purchase, exchange or redemption order is in "good order" when the Fund or its agent (financial intermediary or plan sponsor, if applicable), receives all required information, including properly completed and signed documents.
+Orders received by financial intermediaries by the close of trading on the NYSE will be confirmed at the offering price computed as of the close of the trading on the NYSE.